 Nepal (officially, the Federal Democratic Republic of Nepal) is a small, landlocked country in South Asia, nestled between China to the north and India to the south.
-For much of its recent history, its rulers enforced a strict policy of isolation.
+For much of its recent history, its government enforced a strict policy of isolation.
 It wasn't until a palace revolt and the reinstitution of the monarchy in 1950 that the country opened its borders to the rest of the world.
 As a result of this isolation, Nepal remains one of the least-developed nations in the world.
 Its capital, Kathmandu, is the only major urban center in the country.
 Its population as of 2018 was just under 30 million people.

 Trekking and Mountaineering

 If you're looking for something a little less daunting, try the Annapurna region in north-central Nepal.
 It's the most popular and diverse trekking area in the country, and it offers routes lasting anywhere from three days to three weeks.
 The Annapurna Circuit lasts 21 days and is sometimes called the "Apple Pie Circuit", as many teahouses along the way serve fried apple pie.
 Popular sites and stops along the way include the Annapurna Sanctuary, Muktinath, the Kali Gandaki Valley, and Mustang.
-The route offers a firsthand look at the country's geographic diversity, from subtropical vegetation to the dry rain shadow area to arid, desert-like landscapes.
-Trekkers can choose to do either the full route or a portion of it to fit their schedules.
-Due to its popularity, the region was declared a protected area in 1986.
-The paths are well maintained, and there are plenty of options for food and lodging along the way.

 Other destinations of note to Hindus are the Swargadwari temple complex, Janaki Mandir in Janakpurdham, Lake Gosainkunda, and the temples at Devghat.

 The largest minority religion in Nepal is Buddhism.
 The founder of Buddhism, Siddhartha Gautama (also known as Gautama Buddha) was born in the Nepalese city of Lumbini in the 5th century BCE.
 Today, Lumbini is a UNESCO World Heritage Site.
 The vast majority of visitors are Buddhist pilgrims tracing the steps of Buddha throughout his life.
-Lumbini is also the site of the Maya Devi Temple, dedicated to Buddha's mother and located at the spot where he was purportedly born; Puskarini (the Holy Pond); and the Pillar of Ashoka, one of the earliest known stone sculptural remains on the Indian subcontinent.

 Social Etiquette in Nepal